Dedollarisation: BRICS

 In March 2013, during the BRICS summit, Brazil made an agreement with China to trade in Brazilian real and Chinese yuan.
 In 2023, Brazil and China entered into a preliminary agreement to trade in national currencies instead of US dollars.

+At the 2026 BRICS summit in New Delhi, member states discussed expanding the use of local currencies in trade and continued work on mechanisms for cross-border payments.
+The summit declaration did not announce a common BRICS currency or establish binding targets for local-currency settlement.
+CNBC reported that Russia and China settle close to 90% of their bilateral trade in rubles and renminbi, although analysts said this shift had been driven largely by sanctions imposed on Russia rather than by a coordinated BRICS-wide policy.
+CNBC also reported that limited liquidity in BRICS currencies, capital controls, trade imbalances and differing economic priorities among member states remained obstacles to broader dedollarisation.
+Despite increased use of local currencies in some bilateral trade, the U.S dollar remained on one side of 89.2% of global foreign-exchange transactions in the Bank for International Settlements' April 2025 survey.

 SCO

 97% of trade in 2025 among the Shanghai Cooperation Organisation (SCO) nations - which has 10 full members, including India, Russia, China, Iran, Pakistan, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, and Belarus - was in local currencies, not in USD or Euro.
 This helps circumvent Western nation's weaponisation of economic sanctions and SWIFT system, more sovereignty, faster transections with lower transaction costs, cheaper energy fuel sourced and supplied within SCO nation, and this also sets the framework which can be replicated with other nations, etc.